lmh4686/T3A2-A/README.md

 <br>

 `Wireframe` is simplified, low-fidelity representations of a user interface that are used to demonstrate the structure and layout of a website or application.
 A rough sketch of the designer's idea of the application is used to share his/her thoughts with the relevant stakeholder and developers.
 We use the `Agile methodology` to efficiently complete this wireframe, allowing for immediate reflection of user requirements changes and better ideas.
 When a new idea came up, we discussed the pros and cons of it and problems when implementing it, applied it to the draft wireframe, and repeated this process until it was completed.
 In order to explain the `Agile methodology` of consultation, modification, and reflection, the changed history part is described as follows.
+Our project team use `Figma` to get wireframes

 ### **The first draft**